Parliament Act 2025

 You could also call this:

-"Party leader chooses members to speak for their party"
+"Party leader picks someone to speak for their party"

-The leader of your party in the House of Representatives must choose one or two members to represent your party.
-They do this according to rules set out in section 156(1)(b) and (c).
-The leader must make these appointments at certain times.
-The leader chooses a member to represent your party when the House of Representatives first meets after an election.
-They also make a new appointment if the current member resigns or gets a new job as a Minister or Parliamentary Under-Secretary.
-If a member's seat becomes vacant, the leader must choose someone new.
-The leader can change their mind and appoint someone new at any time.
-If a member is chosen according to section 156(1)(c), they cannot be a Minister or Parliamentary Under-Secretary.
+You are part of a party in the House of Representatives.
+Your party leader must choose one or two members to represent your party.
+They do this according to rules in section 155(1)(b) and (c).
+Your leader must make this choice at certain times.
+Your leader chooses a new member when the House of Representatives first meets after an election.
+They also choose a new member if the current one resigns or gets a new job as a Minister or Parliamentary Under-Secretary.
+If a member's seat becomes vacant under section 55 of the Electoral Act 1993, your leader chooses a new member.
+Your party leader can change their choice at any time.
+If a member is chosen according to section 155(1)(c), they cannot be a Minister or Parliamentary Under-Secretary.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.